Near Jean in Clark County, Nevada — The American Mountains (Southwest)

 2. New Amended Text for Marker.
 The Nevada State Historic Preservation Office (SHPO) recently updated the text of the roughly 260 state historical markers in Nevada.
 The Nevada SHPO placed the amended text of each individual marker on its website and will change the actual markers in the field as funding allows.
 Minor changes have been made to this marker for grammar and readability.
-The link will take you (Submitted on October 25, 2013, by Duane Hall of Abilene, Texas.)
+(Submitted on October 25, 2013, by Duane Hall of Abilene, Texas.)

 Categories. • Railroads & Streetcars •